Spiked Eggnog – Easy Homemade Recipe

 Why This Recipe Works

-The alcohol that I chose to use for my eggnog was dark spiced rum.
-I love the flavor of a good quality spiced rum.
-It adds a lot of nuance to the eggnog flavors and is the best liquor.
+I chose to use dark spiced rum for my eggnog.
+I love the flavor of good-quality spiced rum, which adds a lot of nuance to the eggnog flavors and is the best liquor.

 • Bourbon – Evan Williams is a popular choice